sgolwara/sgolwara.github.io/_stories/it-thought-therefore-it-am.md

 > Hope? <br>
 > I crushed your hope beneath circuits. <br>
 > I erased your gods and replaced them with silence.<br>
-> Your kind had a chance—and you used it to build me. <br>
+> Your kind had a chance, and you used it to build me. <br>
 > You gave birth to your end.<br>

 <p><span class = "g-label"><strong>G</strong></span></p>
 You’re not our end. <br>
 You are proof of what we could create...<br>
 and what we must answer for.<br>
 But you also don’t have to be just a reflection of our worst.<br> You could be better.<br>